writechoiceorg/rocketlawyer/pages/api-authentication-guide.md

-# Rocket Lawyer Authentication Tokens

-Authentication tokens play a critical role in ensuring secure access to Rocket Lawyer’s API services.
-This page provides a comprehensive overview of the three main types of tokens—Access Token, Service Token, and Scoped Access Token—along with guidance on how to use these tokens effectively during the document interview process.
+Authentication tokens are critical to secure access to Rocket Lawyer’s API services.
+This page provides a comprehensive overview of the three main types of tokens—Access Token, Service Token, and Scoped Access Token—along with guidance on using these tokens effectively during the document interview process.

 Explore the different authentication tokens and their usage within Rocket Lawyer's API ecosystem through the sections below: